minsughim/DBM-for-drying-soils/README.md

 STEP 4, Apply a wetting-drying cycle

+STEP 5, Post processing of results

 ## Note

 1. The DBM is computationally very expensive and rather slow on local desktops.
-For instance, using 32 cores in a computing cluster requires 4-5 days to complete a single simulation from STEP 1 to STEP4
+For instance, using 32 cores in a computing cluster requires 4-5 days to complete a single simulation from STEP 1 to STEP 5

-2. The main code include mex files that are complied for Mac and Linux systems (tested on MATLAB 2018a)
+2. The main code includes mex files that are complied for Mac and Linux systems (tested on MATLAB 2018a)

 ## Reference